 In a few words

 He joined IFP Energies nouvelles in 1991 as a Research Engineer in the Thermodynamics department.
 He has been a researcher and teacher since 2000.
 Nominated as IFP School Professor in 2009, and from 2010 to 2019 he was appointed to the Tuck foundation Chair of "Thermodynamics for biofuels".
-Today, he is in charge of the EleTher Joint Industrial Project whose objective is to create community and define Best Practices for electrolyte thermodynamics applications.
+Since then, he is in charge of the EleTher Joint Industrial Project whose objective is to create community and define Best Practices for electrolyte thermodynamics applications.
+He is also chair holder of the AFI EleTher chair.

 Research subjects